 Costa Rica is located between the Caribbean and the Pacific Ocean.
-If you’re looking for top quality diving, then the Pacific side has all the ingredients for a great diving holiday.
+If you’re looking for top-quality diving, then the Pacific side has all the ingredients for a great diving holiday.
 On the northwest side of the Pacific coast, you’ll find Catalina Islands, Bat Islands and the Gulf of Papagayo.
-In the southwest of the Pacific, you’ll find some great dive spots around the Cano Island.
-However, if we had to pick one place, that encapsulates all that Costa Rica has to offer under the surface, then it would have to be the Cocos Islands.
-The Cocos Islands are approximately 300 miles off the mainland and a UNESCO World Heritage Site.
+In the southwest of the Pacific, you’ll find some great dive spots around Cano Island.
+However, if we had to pick one place, that encapsulates all that Costa Rica has to offer under the surface, then it would have to be Cocos Islands.
+Cocos Islands are approximately 300 miles off the mainland and a UNESCO World Heritage Site.
 This is a world-class dive site and is the perfect place to see Pelagics including Marlin, Sharks, and Sailfish, which all visit these islands to feed and mate.
-The Cocos Islands are also home to Hammerhead Shark schools and even Whale Sharks.
+Cocos Islands are also home to Hammerhead Shark schools and even Whale Sharks.

 Because of its remoteness, the only way to dive at Cocos Island is a liveaboard diving trip.

 The sea temperature around Costa Rica ranges from 21oC to 29oC.
 The dry season in this area is from November to May, however, if you do visit Costa Rica around this time, prepare for strong winds.
 Hammerheads frequent the area around the months of June to November, which is the rainy season.